 When you look for “types of yoga” on the internet and search engines, you’re bombarded with lots of information: hatha yoga, Bikram yoga, Iyengar yoga, kundalini yoga, Nidra yoga, Anusara yoga, Ashtanga yoga… and I am sure that it has happened to you like me, this overload of information doesn’t help you with the same mental mess in choosing the yoga type for your needs.
-So, let’s see if I can clarify this topic a bit and help you find the best yoga type.
+So, let’s see if I can clarify this topic a bit and help you find the best types of yoga.

 If you are looking for a yoga class, you must understand that …